Red Crown Tourist Court: Aftermath

 The gang's flight from the Red Crown was a slow, grim affair, a wounded car filled with wounded fugitives.
 It ended in Iowa, at rural Dexfield Park, a recently abandoned amusement park outside Dexter, some 170 miles due north of the tourist court.
-For days, local citizens were running across bloody clothes and bandages carelessly jettisoned by the gang and on July 24, 1933, the Barrows found themselves under fire once again, surrounded by local lawmen and approximately one hundred spectators.
+For days, local citizens were running across bloody clothes and bandages carelessly jettisoned by the gang.

+On July 24, 1933, the Barrows found themselves under fire once again, surrounded by local lawmen and approximately one hundred spectators.
 Parker, Jones and Clyde Barrow all sustained significant injuries but escaped on foot.
-Buck was shot again and died five days later at Kings Daughters Hospital in Perry, Iowa of pneumonia after surgery.
+Buck was shot again and died five days later at Kings Daughters Hospital in Perry, Iowa, of pneumonia after surgery.
 Blanche was captured and taken first to Adel, Iowa, and then on to Des Moines.

 Coffey brought Blanche back to Platte City where she was held in the jail and questioned by law officers and FBI agents.
-Her selection of wardrobe was still under discussion upon her return, The Platte County Landmark asserting that she "gives evidence of careful rearing, being refined in speech and manner. ...
+Her selection of wardrobe was still under discussion upon her return.
+The Platte County Landmark asserted that she "gives evidence of careful rearing, being refined in speech and manner. ...
 Properly attired and groomed she would be attractive. ... " Though she had not fired a weapon during the Platte City gunfight, she was charged with assault with intent to kill Sheriff Coffey.
 She pleaded guilty and was sentenced to 10 years in the Missouri State Penitentiary for Women.
 Her sentence was commuted in 1939 and she was released.
 She died in 1988.

 The Red Crown Tavern had been a popular attraction to locals because of its food quality, and the place became even more popular after the shootout.
-The Landmarks unusual take on the carnage was:
+The Landmark's unusual take on the carnage was:

 The bandit battle was a great celebration for the Red Crown and came upon its second anniversary, being just two years ago that day the tavern opened for business.
 The cabins, with their bullet marks and shot-up interiors have been visited by thousands.